LewisResearchGroup/ms-mint/docs/jupyter.md

 ![Mint Jupyter GUI](./image/jupyter-gui.png "Mint Jupyter GUI")

 With the JupyterLab it is possible to customize the GUI to personal needs.
+A demo notebook is available [here](https://github.com/soerendip/ms-mint/blob/develop/notebooks/MINT__demo.ipynb).

 ## Select MS-files